TaraT1/Full-Stack-forStuff/README.md

 ## Where's My Stuff?
-A place to record the location of stuff
+A place to record the location of stuff.

 This app is written in Python with Flask and SQLAlchemy as part of Udacity's Full Stack Web Developer Nanodegree program.
 It uses a PostgreSQL database.